 What Is Long-Term Care Coverage?

-This type of insurance policy is designed to cover all eligible custodial and personal care expenses that help you to stay healthy and happy at home or the cost of receiving ongoing care in a nursing home or assisted living facility.
+Long-term care insurance policy is designed to cover all eligible custodial and personal care expenses that help you to stay healthy and happy at home or the cost of receiving ongoing care in a nursing home or assisted living facility.
 These expenses will not usually be covered by Medicaid or Medicare plans, and therefore it’s certainly worth exploring whether this type of policy is right for you.

 Exploring the Different Options

 Nobody wants to have to receive long-term care in their old age, but nobody can predict the future.
-Anyone could require ongoing healthcare as they get older and if you have the right insurance coverage you won’t be put in a difficult financial situation if and when this happens.
+Anyone could require ongoing healthcare as they get older and if you have the right long-term care insurance coverage you won’t be put in a difficult financial situation if and when this happens.

 There are many different insurers providing this type of coverage, and it’s important to compare companies and the coverage they can offer before making a final decision.
 Not all policies are created equal and with standard and hybrid coverage available, as well as different premium levels it’s important to take everything on board before you choose.